 Like most contemporary divers, the new Alpha Marine 500 is equipped with the standard Rolex diving bezel.
 Marked for 60 minutes and featuring the usual 15-minute scale, the notched rotating bezel features only one tiny dot of the luminous substance placed at the “00” mark.

 Although supposed to be worn over a wet suit, the watch is not particularly large.

 According to official specs, the timepiece is only 46 millimeters in diameter and is just 15 millimeters thick.
 In fact, the watch is compact enough to be worn with casual dress, especially if you have big, muscular arms of a professional swimmer.

 As usual, the device is powered by a standard ETA caliber 2824-2 automatic movement.
 Robust and reliable, the caliber is equipped with a branded oscillating weight that features the distinctive Deep Blue logo.

 The movement, by the way, is perfectly visible through a transparent case back.

-All in all, I must admit that this is a very interesting sporty watch that looks a lot more expensive than it actually is.
+All in all, I must admit that this is an interesting sporty watch that looks a lot more expensive than it actually is.
 If it was available in my city, I would gladly get myself one, although I don’t do much diving besides some basic snorkeling.